 Less Costly, Less Invasive

 Compared to filling cavities and other restorative measures, preventive fluoride treatments are less invasive and much less costly.
-For these reasons, Shore Smiles Dental recommends fluoride treatments for children, teens, and adults that are prone to cavities.
+For these reasons, our dentist in Lincroft recommends fluoride treatments for children, teens, and adults that are prone to cavities.
 To see if topical fluoride treatments are right for you, book an appointment with Shore Smiles Dental in Lincroft, today!

 If any of these sound like you, you might want to consider fluoride varnish treatments: